Ready for Raw Milk?

 Do you think drinking raw milk is a good idea?
 If so, do I need to take a probiotic supplement or is the raw milk sufficient?

-Drinking raw milk appears to be gaining in popularity, but I’m not sure that it’s a good idea.
-Proponents of raw milk make extravagant health claims for it – that it cures thyroid deficiency, asthma, and allergies, for example.
-Most of the claims are anecdotal and the scientific evidence for such benefits is sparse.
-Essentially, these ideas are based on two studies, one published in June 2006 in the Journal of Allergy and Clinical Immunology and the other in May 2007 in Clinical and Experimental Allergy.
-Both suggested that children who lived on farms and drank raw milk had fewer problems with asthma and hay fever than did kids drinking pasteurized milk.
+Drinking raw milk appears to be gaining in popularity, but I question that it’s a good idea.
+Proponents make extravagant health claims for it – that it cures thyroid deficiency, asthma, and allergies, for example.
+Most of the claims are anecdotal; the scientific evidence for such benefits is sparse.
+Essentially, these ideas are based on studies published in June 2006 and August 2011 in the Journal of Allergy and Clinical Immunology and another in May 2007 in Clinical and Experimental Allergy.
+These investigations suggested that children who lived on farms and drank raw milk had fewer problems with asthma and hay fever than kids drinking pasteurized milk.
+In addition, a 2015 study collecting data on children in rural areas of Austria, Finland, France, Germany, and Switzerland, found that early life consumption of raw cow’s milk reduced the risk of manifest respiratory infections and fever by about a third.
+However, the investigation also cautioned about the inherent health hazards of raw milk.

-Milk is pasteurized for a reason – to kill the organisms that can otherwise cause such serious diseases as listeriosis, typhoid fever, tuberculosis, diphtheria and brucellosis.
+Milk is pasteurized for a reason – to kill organisms that can cause such serious diseases as listeriosis, typhoid fever, tuberculosis, diphtheria and brucellosis.
 When they occur, these diseases are especially dangerous to pregnant women, children, the elderly and individuals with weakened immune systems.
-In pregnant women, listeriosis can cause miscarriage, fetal death or illness or death of newborns, even when the mother doesn’t get sick.
+In pregnant women, listeriosis can cause miscarriage, fetal death, and illness or death of newborns, even when the mother doesn’t get sick.

 Proponents of raw milk claim that pasteurization reduces the nutritional content of milk.
 I know of no evidence that supports this.
 If you want to drink raw milk, make sure that it is from a grade A dairy and that the milk is tested frequently by state inspectors.
 Be aware, however, that in the United States, interstate sale of raw milk for human consumption is illegal and that more than 20 states ban it.
 (Elsewhere, raw milk can be sold under laws that vary from state to state.)